menandmice/micetro_docs/guides/user-manual/ipam.rst

   :width: 50%
   :align: center

-1. Right-click and, from the shortcut menu, select Set Subnet Monitoring.
-The Subnet Monitoring dialog box displays.
+1. Right-click and, from the shortcut menu, select :guilabel:`Set Subnet Monitoring`.
+The *Subnet Monitoring* dialog box displays.

-  Enabled.
+Enabled
   When checked, the subnet will be monitored.

-  Script to invoke.
+Script to invoke
   Enter the path of the script to run when the number of free addresses goes below the set threshold.
 Refer to External Scripts , for information on the script interface and the format for calling the script.

-  E-mail addresses.
+E-mail addresses
   Enter one or more e-mail addresses (separated by comma, e.g. email@example.com,email@example.net).
 An e-mail will be sent to the specified addresses when the number of free addresses goes below the set threshold.

-  Dynamic Threshold.
+Dynamic Threshold
   Enter the threshold for the free addresses in a DHCP scope address pool.
 NOTE:  For split scopes and scopes in a superscope (on MS DHCP servers) and address pools using the shared-network feature on ISC DHCP servers, the total number of free addresses in all of the scope instances is used when calculating the number of free addresses.

-  Static Threshold.
+Static Threshold
   Enter the threshold for the free addresses in a subnet.

-  Only perform action once (until fixed).
+Only perform action once (until fixed)
   When checked, the action is performed only once when the number of free addresses goes below the threshold.

-  Perform action when fixed.
+Perform action when fixed
   When checked, the action is performed when the number of free addresses is no longer below the threshold.

-2. Click OK to confirm your settings.
+2. Click :guilabel:`OK` to confirm your settings.

 Removing Subnet Monitoring
 ^^^^^^^^^^^^^^^^^^^^^^^^^^